gollumeo/Gollumeo.Acherus/README.md

 ![Icon.png](Rituals/Icon.png)

-> Modular, intentional, and darkly architectural — a growing collection of focused packages designed for Clean Architecture in .NET.
+> Modular, intentional, and darkly architectural—a growing collection of focused packages designed for Clean Architecture in .NET.

 ---

 ## 🧱 Philosophy

 **No bloated frameworks.
 No one-size-fits-all.**
-Just sharp, composable modules — forged in real-world projects, refined for clarity, and packaged for reuse.
+Just sharp, composable modules—forged in real-world projects, refined for clarity, and packaged for reuse.

 > What repeats gets extracted.
 What resists abstraction stays where it is.
-> Acherus is the forge — not the fortress.
+>  Acherus is not the forge—it’s the sanctum.

 ---